This articles serves as a guide to testing Flask applications with pytest.

 The source code (along with detailed installation instructions) for the Flask app being tested in this article can be found on GitLab at https://gitlab.com/patkennedy79/flask_user_management_example.

-By the end of this article, you should be able to:
+By the end of this article, you will be able to:

 - Explain what to test in a Flask app